-Although there was considerable heterogeneity, four studies of oral opioids found an SMD at six months of 1.55 (95% CI 0.85 to 2.25), suggesting a clinically important reduction in pain from baseline.84 There was a high drop-out rate, indicating that those who either do not benefit or have unacceptable side effects drop out early.
-Transdermal opioids showed a large reduction in pain (SMD 7.56, 95% CI 4.65 to 10.19) although this was based on only two studies.
+Although there was considerable heterogeneity, four studies of oral opioids found an SMD of 1.55 (95% CI 0.85 to 2.25) in chronic non-cancer pain severity at six months, suggesting a clinically important reduction in pain from baseline.
+A There was a high drop-out rate, indicating that those who either did not benefit or had unacceptable side effects dropped out early.
+Transdermal opioids showed a large reduction in pain (SMD 7.56, 95% CI 4.65 to 10.19), although this was based on only two studies.
 Quality of life assessments were limited, with no clear evidence of clinically significant benefit from either oral or transdermal opioids.
 There was some improvement in physical function with transdermal opioids at 12 to 13 months.
-84 Studies of transdermal buprenorphine in a relatively low dose (20 μ g/hr), used an enriched enrolment design (the exclusion of non-responders or specific inclusion of responders) and found that the 20 μ g/hr preparation was effective for up to 12 weeks compared to placebo, with conservative imputation methods and also had beneficial effects on quality of life. ^{85,86}
+Studies of transdermal buprenorphine at a relatively low dose (20 μ g/hr) used an enriched enrolment design and found that the 20 μ g/hr preparation was effective for up to 12 weeks compared to placebo using conservative imputation methods for missing outcome data, and also had beneficial effects on quality of life.
+Only one further systematic review of trials of transdermal buprenorphine was identified since 2012: network meta-analysis funded by the manufacturer focusing on differences in side effects compared to other therapies.